awsdocs/aws-glue-user-guide/doc_source/monitoring-chapter.md

 The job monitoring dashboard provides an overall summary of the job runs, with totals for the jobs with a status of **Running**, **Canceled**, **Success**, or **Failed**\.
 Additional tiles provide the overall job run success rate, the estimated DPU usage for jobs, a breakdown of the job status counts by job type, worker type, and by day\.

 The graphs in the tiles are interactive\.
-You can choose any block in a graph to run a filter that displays only those jobs in the **Job runs breakdown** table at the bottom of the page\.
+You can choose any block in a graph to run a filter that displays only those jobs in the **Job runs** table at the bottom of the page\.

-You can change the date range for the information displayed on this page by using the date range selector\.
+You can change the date range for the information displayed on this page by using the **Date range** selector\.
 When you change the date range, the information tiles adjust to show the values for the specified number of days before the current date\.
 You can also use a specific date range if you choose **Custom** from the date range selector\.

 ## Job runs view<a name="monitoring-job-breakdown"></a>